 Indeed upon his return to Mexico, Lozoya was hospitalized for anemia and problems with his esophagus; later, he had surgery for a hiatal hernia.
 On July 21, 2020 President Andrés Manuel López Obrador said that Lozoya would be given witness protection because his testimony could help “clean” Mexico of corruption, and that he (AMLO) would support a sentence reduction if Lozoya’s testimony proved useful.
 The president said, Nosotros queremos recuperar el dinero (“We want to recuperate the money”).

 Attention is already switching to Lozoya’s one-time corrupto boss, former Mexican president Nieto, whose government is seen as one of the most corrupt in modern Mexican history.

-Last week, allegations were made concerning the “misuse” of the funds – US$29.3 billion at today’s exchange rate – uncovered by the Secretariat of Public Administration (SFP) via 2,500 audits of spending by Peña Nieto’s government.
+In February 2020, allegations were made concerning the “misuse” of the funds – US$29.3 billion – uncovered by the Secretariat of Public Administration (SFP) via 2,500 audits of spending by Peña Nieto’s government.

 Presenting the audit report on Thursday, Public Administration Secretary Irma Sandoval said that the amount of resources in question is greater than the entire federal budget allocated annually for education and health, which receive more funds than any other areas.